Distances between States and between Predicates: Introduction

 In each of these cases we shall describe a validity relation $\models$ between states $\omega$ and predicates $p$, so that the validity $\omega \models p$ is a number in the unit interval $[0,1]$.
 This validity relation $\models$ plays a central role in the definition of various distances.
 What we call the `validity' distance on states is given by the supremum (join) over predicates $p$ in:

 In general, states are closed under convex combinations.
 We shall thus study combinations of convex and complete metric spaces, in a category $\ConvCMet$.

 We also study metrics on predicates.
 The algebraic structure of predicates will be described in terms of effect modules.
 Here we show that suitably order complete effect modules are Archimedean, and thus carry an induced metric, such that limits and joins of ascending Cauchy sequences coincide.
+This result requires an extension of the theory of effect modules, which is developed in Section~\ref{sec:effects}.
 In our main examples, we use fuzzy predicates on sets and effects of von Neumann algebras as predicates; their distance can also be formulated via validity $\models$, but now using a join over states $\omega$ in:

-The `duality' between the distance formulas~\eqref{eqn:statesvalidity} for states and~\eqref{eqn:predicatesvalidity} for predicates is a new insight.
+The `duality' between the distance formulas~\eqref{eqn:statesvalidity} for states (distributions) and~\eqref{eqn:predicatesvalidity} for predicates is a new insight.

 A basic `dual' adjunction in a probabilistic setting is of the form $\op{\EMod} \rightleftarrows \Conv$, between effect modules and convex sets.
 Effect modules are the probabilistic analogues of Boolean algebras, serving as `algebraic probabilistic logics' (see below for details).
 Convex sets capture the algebraic structure of states.
 This adjunction thus expresses the essentials of a probabilistic duality between predicates and states.
 Since predicates are often called `effects' in a quantum setting, one also speaks of a duality between states and effects.